+P2

+PDA2

-- P1 Progress Probation Level 1 you must complete the online probation workshop.
-P2 Progress Probation Level 2 you must schedule an appointment to meet with a counselor.
-PD Progress Dismissal You may be required to sit out of all SCCCD colleges and center and/or petition for readmission. - There is also an appeal process.
-Please contact the Counseling Office for more information. - A1 Academic Probation Level 1 you must complete the online probation workshop. - A2 Academic Probation Level 2 you must schedule an appointment to meet with a counselor. - AD Academic Dismissal You may be required to sit out of all SCCCD colleges and center and/or petition for readmission.
+- P1 Progress Probation Level 1 you must complete the online probation workshop. - Progress Probation Level 2 you must meet with an academic counselor.

+Progress Dismissal - You may be required to sit out of all SCCCD colleges and center and/or petition for readmission.
 There is also an appeal process.
-Please contact the Counseling Office for more information. - P1A1 Progress Probation Level 1 & Academic Probation Level 1 you must complete the online probation workshop. - P1A2 Progress Probation Level 1 & Academic Probation Level 2 you must schedule an appointment to meet with a counselor. - P1AD Progress Probation Level 1 & Academic Dismissal You may be required to sit out of all SCCCD colleges and center and/or petition for readmission.
+Please contact the Counseling Office for more information.
+Academic Probation Level 1 - you must complete the online probation workshop.

+A2 Academic Probation Level 2 - you must meet with an academic counselor.

+Academic Dismissal - You may be required to sit out of all SCCCD colleges and center and/or petition for readmission.
 There is also an appeal process.
 Please contact the Counseling Office for more information.